subash1587/interview/java/description.md

 }
 ```

-* Interface is used to standardise the error details & that interface will be passed as constructor of ApiException
+* Interface is used to standardise the error details & that interface will be passed as constructor argument of ApiException
 ```java
 public interface ApiError{
     int getHttpStatus();